-I wouldn’t say they are less messy than the original tradition, perhaps a bit fancier, in which case we suggest that you devour them with your pinky finger out and with a napkin on your lap.
+I wouldn’t say s’mores bites are less messy than the original s’mores, perhaps a bit fancier, in which case we suggest that you devour them with your pinky finger out and with a napkin on your lap.
+Just joking!

 This photo shows the bites post-baking and in the process of putting the chocolate squares on.

-Onto the marshmallow stage, and then they go back in the oven.
+Once you added the marshmallows, then they go back in the oven.
 The ‘hardest’ part of this recipe is probably crushing the graham crackers, which I did with my slap chop because I didn’t want to dirty up my food processor.

-Go ahead and eat the leftover hershey’s bars or you could save them for your next real bonfire!
+After finishing up your S’mores Bites, eat the leftover Hershey’s bars or you could save them for your next real bonfire!

-- 2 (1.55 oz) milk chocolate candy bars (I used hershey's), divided into rectangles
+- 2 milk chocolate candy bars (I used hershey's), divided into rectangles, 1.55 oz each

 - 12 large marshmallows, cut in half